 If approved, biologic products may also be eligible for periods of U.S. patent term restoration.
-If granted, patent term restoration extends the patent life of a single unexpired patent, that has not previously been extended, for a maximum of five years.
+If an application for patent term restoration is timely filed with the U.S. Patent and Trademark Office and granted, patent term restoration extends the patent life of a single unexpired patent, that has not previously been extended, for a maximum of five years.
 The total patent life of the product with the extension also cannot exceed fourteen years from the product's approval date.
-Subject to the prior limitations, the period of the extension is calculated by adding half of the time from the effective date of an IND to the initial submission of a marketing application, and all the time between the submission of the marketing application and its approval.
+Subject to the prior limitations, the period of the extension is calculated by adding half of the time from the effective date of an IND to the initial submission of a complete marketing application, and all the time between the submission of the marketing application and its approval.
 This period may also be reduced by any time that the applicant did not act with due diligence.